 The guidelines for what is covered in Medicare are expanding to non-skilled in-home care, which is a huge deal for those that require care but do not necessarily need a nurse or an assisted living facility.
 The decision to cover this type of home care is receiving an overwhelming amount of support.

 Advocates are thrilled CMS is recognizing the significant benefits available through non-skilled home care.
 People who need help but couldn't afford to hire a private professional company are now able to qualify for assistance.

 According to CMS, Medicare will allow supplemental benefits for services the lower the risk of injuries or the impact of health conditions and to help eliminate avoidable trips to the emergency room.
-Non-skilled care means it is not provided by nurses, doctors or licensed medical personnel.
-Covered services are those offered by a caregiver, which typically include assisting with daily tasks and activities.
-A caregiver can help ensure you have taken your medication, bathe, eat, etc.
+Non-skilled care means it is not provided by nurses, doctors, or licensed medical personnel.
+Covered services are those offered by a caregiver, which typically includes assisting with daily tasks and activities.
+A caregiver can help ensure you have taken your medication, bathed, eaten, etc.